-But the same report notes that new business creation has generally drifted downward since 1978 and remains 27 percent below its 2006 level.
+But the Kauffman report also noted that new business creation has generally drifted downward since 1978 and remains 27% below its 2006 level.
 Worse, new firm survival rates are down.
-The Kauffman report's authors attribute these declines to the lingering effects of the Great Recession and student loan debt.
+The report's authors attributed these declines to the lingering effects of the Great Recession and student loan debt.
 Their conclusion: "Millennials can't afford to be entrepreneurs."

 In this environment, entrepreneurs who make it to the startup phase can't afford to let business debts become personal liabilities.
 Millennials, who grew up accustomed to 24/7 social media connections, need to be aware of this distinction.

-The Internet, email and mobile devices have blurred the boundaries between work and home, the professional and personal.
-These characteristics make Millennials temperamentally suited for entrepreneurship, but at risk for blurring the lines between business and personal liabilities.
+The internet, email and mobile devices have blurred the boundaries between work and home, the professional and personal.
+These characteristics make millennials temperamentally suited for entrepreneurship, but at risk of blurring the lines between business and personal liabilities.

-LLCs are popular because they offer the liability protection of a corporation but require less record keeping.
+LLCs are popular because they offer the liability protection of a corporation but require less record-keeping.
 They also offer flexibility in how business income, which is "passed through" to members, is treated for tax purposes.
 LLC members pay self-employment taxes (Medicare and Social Security) on the net income of the business.
-Internal Revenue Service Publication 3042 outlines tax treatment of LLCs.
+Internal Revenue Service Publication 3402 outlines tax treatment of LLCs.
 Your accountant can offer further guidance.
 [Read related article: How to Pay LLC Taxes]

 For some startups, a partnership, cooperative or corporation may be best, but for most, an LLC is the simplest, least expensive way to protect personal assets.
 The U.S. Small Business Administration (SBA) offers detailed information on choosing a business structure.
 Your lawyer can help you decide.

-Finding out your state's fee is easy, thanks to a national map of LLC startup fees posted recently by the online MBA degree program at the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School.
-The site also lists links to each individual state website.
+Finding out your state's fee is easy, thanks to a national map of LLC startup fees posted by the online MBA degree program at the University of North Carolina at Chapel Hill.
+The site also lists links to each state website.
 These resources help you prepare for the cost and filing process in your state.

-Additional licenses, permits or certifications may be required, depending upon your state, locality and industry type.
+Additional licenses, permits or certifications may be required, depending on your state, locality and industry.
 Different agencies may oversee hairdressers and restaurants, for example.
-Investigate your business requirements at the SBA's links to federal and state licensing and permitting agencies.
+Investigate your business requirements with the SBA's links to federal and state licensing and permitting agencies.

 The primary LLC filing document is known as "articles of organization."
 At a minimum, it lists the business name, registered agent, mailing address and names of all LLC members.

 It may require your business purpose and duration.
 Which agency handles LLC filings varies by state.
-It may be the Secretary of State, Department of Commerce or Division of Corporations.
-Use the links mentioned earlier to locate your state agency.
+It may be your state's department of commerce, division of corporations or secretary of state.
+Use the links included with the UNC map to locate your state agency.

 In some states, you must announce your LLC filing in a newspaper.
-A local SBA office can advise you about this requirement.
-Your local newspaper can quote rates for public notices published in its classified ad pages.
+Your local SBA office can advise you about this requirement, and your local newspaper can quote you the rates for public notices in its classifieds.